 Sweden's industrial output inched up 0.1 percent year-on-year in April of 2022, easing from an upwardly revised 1.0 percent growth in the previous month.
 It was the fourth straight month of expansion in industrial output, but the weakest growth in the sequence, as production of mining & quarrying eased sharply (1.4 percent vs 7.9 percent in March), while those of manufacturing showed no growth (vs 0.8 percent).
 On a seasonally adjusted monthly basis, industrial production fell 0.6 percent, reversing from an upwardly revised 0.8 percent gain in March. source: Statistics Sweden

 Industrial Production in Sweden averaged -0.11 percent from 2001 until 2022, reaching an all time high of 25.80 percent in April of 2021 and a record low of -26.90 percent in July of 2010.
 This page provides the latest reported value for - Sweden Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Sweden Industrial Production Value Index YoY - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Industrial Production in Sweden is expected to be 3.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Sweden to stand at 2.50 in 12 months time.
-In the long-term, the Sweden Industrial Production is projected to trend around 2.40 percent in 2020, according to our econometric models.
+Industrial Production in Sweden is expected to be 4.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sweden Industrial Production Value Index YoY is projected to trend around 2.50 percent in 2023, according to our econometric models.